-Saving for a down payment is often the toughest hurdle to clear for home buyers.
+Saving for a down payment is often the toughest task for home buyers, especially after battling COVID-19 hurdles the last few months.
 Whether you’re opting for an FHA loan with as low as 3.5 percent down, or shooting for a conventional loan with 20 percent down, saving money in general can be difficult to accomplish, especially when you’re juggling all of life’s expenses.
 So whether your goal is $4,000 or $40,000, consider these 5 simple ways to save for a down payment.

 Create a budget

 The first thing to do when attempting to save for a down payment is to evaluate your current financial situation.
 It’s hard to save money if you don’t have a grasp on how much you’re currently spending/saving.
 Go through your bank statement and figure out where a majority of your money goes.
 If you are spending a significant majority of your income on rent, it may be wise to consider moving to a less expensive place while you’re trying to save.
 If you’re spending a significant portion of your income on food, consider meal prepping and cooking at home.
 Everyone’s spending habits are different, which is why it’s important to understand yours before you make a plan to save.

 A lot of us don’t really know what we’re subscribed to anymore. $10 here, $40 there, it all adds up month after month.
 Go through all of your subscriptions and cancel all the programs you haven’t used in a while.
 Additionally, if you are subscribed to two or three of the same kind of programs (i.e., music, TV streaming), it’s best to choose your favorite one and cancel the rest.
 Just canceling $30 a month on subscriptions can help you save $360 a year.